revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-189. What is another method than “Spark.cleaner.ttl” to trigger automated clean-ups in Spark?
+189.What is another method than “Spark.cleaner.ttl” to trigger automated clean-ups in Spark?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)